Find Affordable College Courses

 Allied Health majors at BCC take out an average of $14,538 in student loans while working on their Associate Degree.

-Borough of Manhattan Community College ranked #10 on this year’s Most Popular Allied Health Professions Associate Degree Schools in New York list.
-Located in the large city of New York, BMCC is a public school with a large student population.
+Borough of Manhattan Community College came in at #10 in this year’s edition of the Most Popular Allied Health Professions Associate Degree Schools in New York ranking.
+Located in the large city of New York, BMCC is a public college with a large student population.

 Women make up 45% of the allied health majors at the school.